Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | DK Legal Practice

 Terms Upon Notes

-A promissory note will typically include details of the principal amount due, the applicable interest rate, the parties involved including a "bearer of note" if a party is unspecified, the date of issue, the repayment terms, and the due date.
+Usual terms that may be shown upon a note include the principal amount due, the applicable interest rate, the parties to the note including a party who may be unspecified and simply known as a "bearer of note", the date of issue, the repayment terms, and the due date.

 Payable Upon Demand